chronicleprotocol/documentation/docs/Intro/intro.md

 ## **Welcome to Chronicle Protocol**

-Chronicle Protocol is a novel Oracle solution that has exclusively secured over $10B in assets for MakerDAO and its ecosystem since 2017.
+Chronicle Protocol is a novel Oracle solution that has exclusively secured at times over $20B in assets for MakerDAO and its ecosystem since 2017.
 With a history of innovation, including the invention of the first Oracle on Ethereum, Chronicle Protocol continues to redefine Oracle networks.
 A blockchain-agnostic protocol, Chronicle overcomes the current limitations of transferring data on-chain by developing the first truly scalable, cost-efficient, decentralized, and verifiable Oracles, rewriting the rulebook on data transparency and accessibility.

 ### **Why Chronicle**
 <details>